FAQs

 How will garbage be collected if the road is closed?

-What will happen if I have landscaping or hardscaping obstructing the city line?
+What will happen if I have landscaping or hardscaping obstructing the City line?

 To safely replace the infrastructure, a clear and accessible right of way must be maintained.
-Existing city rights-of-way or roadways will be utilized for the majority of the work. where sheds or landscaping improvements have been done on city property, it will likely be necessary that structures, trees, and/or landscape improvements be removed from city-owned property so that the project can be completed safely.
+Existing City rights-of-way or roadways will be utilized for the majority of the work. where sheds or landscaping improvements have been done on City property, it will likely be necessary that structures, trees, and/or landscape improvements be removed from City-owned property so that the project can be completed safely.
 If you are concerned about your property, please notify the project team who can assess the situation, discuss possibilities, and coordinate work.
 However, it is important to note that the Project will neither provide reimbursement for removal of or undertake restoration of private installations within City right of way.

 Will my driveway be affected?